Zotero

 • Emiliano Heyns has a BibTeX key CSL hack, which renders Emiliano’s particular preferred citekey \{LeDT06} by reimplementing the BibTeX key generation (sadly not quite matching mine.)

-Erik Hetzner’s zotxt can avoid the need to create bibfiles, rendering bibliographies directly by querying the zotero app, rather than rendering an intermediate file.
-Since rendering an intermediate file is scriptable, this does not appeal to me.
+Erik Hetzner’s zotxt can avoid the need to create bibfiles, rendering bibliographies directly by querying the Zotero app, rather than rendering an intermediate file.
+I do not mind keeping the intermediate file around because it is shareable, so I have not pursued this.